lbxa/o/libs/db/README.md

 };
 ```

-#### Activity Measurements
+#### Activity Goals

-Measurements are how communities quantify the success of a challenge.
-We currently offer the following measurement types:
+Goals are how communities quantify the success of a challenge.
+We currently offer the following goal types:

-- Counting
-- Duration
-- Improvement

-Each measurement has specific goals:

 - Lowest Number
 - Highest Number